Sensitive skin: myth or reality?

 Factors provoking irritation of Sensitive Skin

-There are a variety of factors that have been found to provoke sensitive skin irritation.
+There are a variety of factors that have been found to provoke irritation in sensitive skin.
 These factors affect people differently and irritation can result from a chronic or acute exposure.

-- Household or Self Care Products or Treatments: alcohol, soaps, dyes, abrasive and harsh products, aggressive cosmetic treatments and more.
+- Household or skin care products: alcohol, soaps, dyes, abrasive and harsh products, aggressive cosmetic treatments and more.

-- Environmental: cold, heat, frequent and significant changes between temperatures, pollution, dryness in the air, indoor heating or air conditioning.
+- Environmental factors: cold, heat, frequent and significant changes between temperatures, pollution, dryness in the air, indoor heating or air conditioning.

 Managing Sensitive Skin